talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 It is assumed that SRv6 domain boundary filtering is used for mitigating potential control plane and management plane attacks from external attackers.
 Segment routing does not define any specific security mechanisms in existing control plane or management plane protocols.
 However, existing control plane and management plane protocols use authentication and security mechanisms to validate the authenticity of information.

 ### Impact
 A compromised control plane or management plane can impact the network in various possible ways.
 SR policies can be manipulated by the attacker to avoid specific paths or to prefer specific paths, as described in {{mod-impact}}.
 Alternatively, the attacker can compromise the availability, either by defining SR policies that load the network resources, as described in {{mod-impact}}, or by blackholing some or all of the SR policies.
-A passive attacker can use the control plane or management plane messages as a means for recon, in a similar manner to {{mod-impact}}.
+A passive attacker can use the control plane or management plane messages as a means for recon, similarly to {{mod-impact}}.

 ## Other Attacks
 Various attacks which are not specific to SRv6 can be used to compromise networks that deploy SRv6.
 For example, spoofing is not specific to SRv6, but can be used in a network that uses SRv6.
 Such attacks are outside the scope of this document.